jbrundle/earthquake-forecasts/README.txt

     [ Location Name (string), S-most Lat (float), N-most Lat (float), W-most Lng (float), E-most Lng (float) ]

+11. EQUtilities.py:  Is a set of methods that fit lines and curves to data, among other functions

-11. circlelocations.txt:  is a csv file containing the pre-defined circular regions, with a label.
+12. circlelocations.txt:  is a csv file containing the pre-defined circular regions, with a label.
     The default is None.
 Each line of the file has the format:

     [ Location Name (string), Latitude of circle center in deg (float), Longitude of circle center in deg (float), Radius of circle in km (float) ]